 The Truth About Commercial Motor Vehicles

-Am I a commercial vehicle?
+Am I a Commercial Vehicle?

 The federal government classifies a commercial motor vehicle as any vehicle with a gross vehicle weight rating (GVWR) of over 10,000 pounds that is used in interstate commerce.